Nilored/wiki.teardowngame.ru/docs/_build/html/_sources/source/ui/UiPush.rst.txt

 Declares a user interface object

 .. note::
-	It must be closed with: :ref:`UiPop`
+	It must be closed with :ref:`UiPop`